perfogic/rlnc/README.md

 ```

 ## Testing
 For ensuring functional correctness of RLNC operations, the library includes a comprehensive test suite.
-Run all the tests.
+Run all the tests by running following commands.

 ```bash
 # Testing on host, first with `default` feature, then with `parallel` feature enabled.